 Modeling and Control of Cogeneration Power Plants: A Hybrid System Approach

-In this paper the short term scheduling optimization of a combined cycle power plant is accomplished by exploiting hybrid systems, i.e. systems evolving according to continuous dynamics, discrete dynamics, and logic rules.
-Discrete features of a power plant are, for instance, the possibility of turning on/off the turbines, operating constraints like minimum up and down times and the different types of start up of the turbines.
-On the other hand, features with continuous dynamics are power and steam output, the corresponding fuel consumption, etc. The union of these properties characterize the hybrid behavior of a combined cycle power plant.
+In this paper the optimization of a combined cycle power plant is accomplished by exploiting hybrid systems, i.e. systems evolving according to continuous dynamics, discrete dynamics, and logic rules.
+The possibility of turning on/off the gas and steam turbine, the operating constraints (minimum up and down times) and the different types of start up of the turbines characterize the hybrid behavior of a combined cycle power plant.
 In order to model both the continuous/discrete dynamics and the switching between different operating conditions we use the framework of Mixed Logic Dynamical systems.
-Then, we recast the economic optimization problem as a Model Predictive Control (MPC) problem, that allows us to optimize the plant operations by taking into account the time variability of both prices and electricity/steam demands.
-Because of the presence of integer variables, the MPC scheme is formulated as a mixed integer linear program that can be solved in an efficient way via dedicated software.
+Next, we recast the economic optimization problem as a Model Predictive Control (MPC) problem, that allows us to optimize the plant operations by taking into account the time variability of both prices and electricity/steam demands.
+Because of the presence of integer variables, the MPC scheme is formulated as a mixed integer linear program that can be solved in an efficient way by using commercial solvers.

 Ferrari-Trecate, G, Gallestey, E, Letizia, P, Spedicato, M, Morari, M, & Antoine, M. (2002).
 Modeling and Control of Cogeneration Power Plants: A Hybrid System Approach.
 Springer.
 Retrieved from http://hdl.handle.net/1765/38347